Galen Weston Jr.

-Willard Galen Garfield Weston (born December 19, 1972), known as Galen Weston Jr. or Galen G. Weston, is an Irish-Canadian businessman and a member of the prominent Weston family.
-He serves as chairman and chief executive officer (CEO) of George Weston Limited, as well as executive chairman and president of Loblaw Companies Limited.
-He is the second child and only son of Galen Weston and Hilary Weston.
+Willard Galen Garfield Weston (born December 19, 1972), known as Galen Weston Jr. or Galen G. Weston, is an Irish-Canadian businessman and a member of the Weston family.
+He is chairman and chief executive officer (CEO) of George Weston Limited, and chairman and former president of Loblaw Companies Limited.
+He is the second child of Galen Weston and Hilary Weston.

 Early life and education

-Weston was born on December 19, 1972, in Dublin, Ireland, where his father Galen Weston had relocated to in the 1960s.
+Weston was born on December 19, 1972, in Dublin, Ireland, where his father Galen Weston had relocated in the 1960s.
 Weston's father originally moved to Dublin to start up a supermarket chain.
 He married Hilary Frayne there in 1966 and had two children, Alannah and Galen.
 The Westons relocated to Canada in 1974.

 Weston grew up in Toronto, Ontario, where he attended Upper Canada College.
 He subsequently received his bachelor's from Harvard University and his Master of Business Administration degree from Columbia University.